Aeria

 We did it, of course.
 Neil Armstrong’s first steps on the moon, the first three Space Stations, the first Lunar Colony, a madman’s dream of a colony on Mars that succeeded against all odds.
 Eventually we even settled on Io, Europa, and Ganymede, the largest moons of Jupiter.
 But, despite all the signals we beamed into space, the massive telescopes we built to scour the infinite vastness of space, there was no sign of intelligent life beyond our own.

 We established colonies out across the stars, as far away as Centaurus, and even established a council to rule it all.
-But we still hadn’t encountered alien life other than cattle.
 Things were peaceful.
-Oh, there were some out there who enjoyed piracy, but not many.
-Just when it seemed we had conquered our basest impulses and created a galactic utopia for ourselves, it all came crashing down.
+Oh, there were some out there who enjoyed piracy, but not many, and not enough to trouble people to greatly, but just when it seemed we had conquered our basest impulses and created a galactic utopia for ourselves, it all came crashing down.

 Even today, records are scarce about what happened, but something did.
 Every ship equipped with a star drive based on our own improved versions of the Callisto Drive, was suddenly lost in fiery explosions, and humans being humans, we did what we always do when something violent and unexpected happens.

-We had to return to the original Callisto Drives, the unmodified technologies we had so confidently upgraded.
+We had been forced to return to the original Callisto Drives, the unmodified technologies we had so confidently upgraded.
 Now, a trip between Earth and Vandar, one of our major colonies near Lynga 7, took almost a month as opposed to the day it took before.
 And Earth to Aeria, at the far edge of the Perseus Arm?
 Two months, if you’re lucky.
 Forget a fast trip to our Centaurus colony.
 A four-month trip, and on the other side you’d be lucky if you weren’t attacked by bandits and raiders with ships of their own.

 Because, of course, some colonies who had survived the war had turned to lawlessness or redefined it to suit their own needs.
 Slavery, kidnapping, murder, theft, all the worst human traits reemerged in these places, and created bands of roving animals hellbent on taking whatever they could.